Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Experiments and Results

 \subsubsection{Generalization Enhancement Methods}

 ~\nopagebreak

-To investigate the effects of LSR, noise injection, amplitude jittering, and time scaling, Cfgs.~7-10 based on Cfg.~3 are experimented.
-Comparison of curves in Figs.~\ref{fig4}(d-i) reveals that: (a)~the final CE loss for Cfgs.~8-10 is lower than that for control Cfg.~3, while Cfg.~7 shows higher loss; (b)~the classifier F1 scores of Cfgs.~7-9 are similar, while Cfg.~10 shows slightly lower performance; (c)~LSR convergence is slower than others.
-Performance comparison between Cfgs.~7-10 and control Cfg.~3, as tableted in Table~\ref{tab2}, demonstrates that: (a)~LSR exhibits higher CE loss but superior F1 score in waveform evaluation, with 0.024 improvement on the moderate inference waveform; (b)~although amplitude jittering and time scaling show lower F1 scores on validation set evaluation is compared to the control configuration, their waveform evaluation F1 scores are higher, with improvements of 0.012 and 0.037 respectively on the moderate inference waveform.
+To investigate the effects of LSR, noise injection, amplitude jittering, and time scaling, Cfgs.~7--10 based on Cfg.~3 are experimented.
+Comparison of curves in Figs.~\ref{fig4}(d--i) reveals that: (a)~the final CE loss for Cfgs.~8--10 is lower than that for control Cfg.~3, while Cfg.~7 shows higher loss; (b)~the classifier F1 scores of Cfgs.~7--9 are similar, while Cfg.~10 shows slightly lower performance; (c)~LSR convergence is slower than others.
+Performance comparison between Cfgs.~7--10 and control Cfg.~3, as tableted in Table~\ref{tab2}, demonstrates that: (a)~LSR exhibits higher CE loss but superior F1 score in waveform evaluation, with 0.024 improvement on the moderate inference waveform; (b)~although amplitude jittering and time scaling show lower F1 scores on validation set evaluation is compared to the control configuration, their waveform evaluation F1 scores are higher, with improvements of 0.012 and 0.037 respectively on the moderate inference waveform.
 These results suggest that LSR enhances generalization capability at the cost of convergence speed, while amplitude jittering and time scaling also improve generalization.
 However, noise injection performs worse than all other configurations.
 Additional experiments reveal that small noise provides limited benefits to performance, while large noise impairs performance.
 This likely occurs because real-world waveforms inherently contain small noise, and additional large noise hinders model learning waveform characteristics.

-To investigate the effects of multiple sampling, Cfgs.~11-12 based on Cfg.~3 are experimented.
-Configurations with multiple sampling converge substantially faster than the control configuration, as shown in Figs.~\ref{fig4}(d-i), because multiple sampling increases iterations per epoch.
+To investigate the effects of multiple sampling, Cfgs.~11--12 based on Cfg.~3 are experimented.
+Configurations with multiple sampling converge substantially faster than the control configuration, as shown in Figs.~\ref{fig4}(d--i), because multiple sampling increases iterations per epoch.
 The F1 score improves up to 0.045 in evaluation.

 In summary, LSR, amplitude jittering, time scaling, and multiple sampling significantly enhance generalization capability, while noise injection provides limited benefits.
 By comparing Cfg.~13 and Cfg.~14 with Cfg.~3 and Cfg.~6, respectively, these data augmentation methods achieve F1 score improvements of up to 0.027 for TAN model and 0.024 for MAN model.